econia-labs/econia-v5/doc/architecture-specification.md

    public API available outside of order posting.
-1. Public eviction APIs `MAY` be incentivized via an eviction bounty for a fixed amount of the remaining collateral available on an evictable order, for example 5 basis points, deposited straight to the eviction executor's market account.
+1. Public eviction APIs `MAY` be incentivized via an eviction bounty for a fixed amount of the remaining collateral available on an evictable order, for example 5 basis points, deposited straight to the eviction executor's primary fungible store.
 If bounties are available, they `SHALL` be assessed on either all evictions or none, including those instigated by order posts, such that orders at the back of the price-time queue are not immune from bounty loss.
 1. Should a bounty not be implemented for fear of promoting adversarial behaviors, eviction stewardship for the middle of the price-time queue `MAY`